top of page

 Story

-Brittany weaves her Master of Arts (M.A.) in Counseling Psychology with specialized training in Sensorimotor Psychotherapy, EQUUSOMA® Level 1, Usui Reiki Mastery, Rootwork Herbals, and sound healing to support nervous system repair, emotional release, and cultural reconnection.
-Her work is a homecoming, a return to body, land, spirit, and ancestral memory.
-She supports healing across the Inner Child, Present Self, and Inner Elder through somatic awareness, attachment repair, land-based ritual, and sensory-rich sound journeys.
+Brittany integrates her background in Counseling Psychology with training in Sensorimotor Psychotherapy, EQUUSOMA® Level 1, Usui Reiki Mastery, Rootwork Herbals, and sound healing.
+Her work weaves somatic and sensory interventions, cultural traditions, and nature-based experiences that support nervous system healing, emotional release, and pathways to reconnection, belonging, and collective care.
+Through Harriet’s Wildseed, she supports healing across the Inner Child, Present Self, and Inner Elder through attachment-informed, sensory-rich, and land-connected practices.

-Now living and practicing in the Twin Cities, Brittany continues building Harriet’s Wildseed as a sacred sanctuary for all those seeking healing, liberation, and reconnection with their sacred selves, a vision seeded in the medicine of Harriet Tubman and the world-building wisdom of Octavia Butler.
+Now living and practicing in the Twin Cities, Brittany continues building Harriet’s Wildseed as a sanctuary for healing, liberation, and reconnection inspired by the medicine of Harriet Tubman and the visionary world-building of Octavia Butler.

 bottom of page